davideicardi/es4kafka/README.md

 Why Kafka?
 - Fast, scalable and reliable storage
-- It can be used as a database and as a message bus
+- It can be used for both storage and message bus (Reduce infrastructure components)
-- Reduce infrastructure components

 Why Kafka Streams?
+- Scalable (each instance works on a set of partition)
+- Event driven architecture are very hard to implement, Kafka Streams makes it a little less harder
-- "Easy" exactly-once semantic with Kafka
+- "Easy" [exactly-once](https://www.confluent.io/blog/enabling-exactly-once-kafka-streams/) semantic with Kafka
 - Advanced stream processing capabilities (join, aggregates, ...)
+- CONTRO:
+    - quite hard to find good examples
+    - reset state can be difficult

 Why Akka Http?
 - Good framework for REST API with a rich ecosystem (Akka, Akka Stream, Alpakka, ...)